Jared Terrell: Professional career

 Terrell went undrafted in the 2018 NBA draft but was signed by the Minnesota Timberwolves to a two-way contract with the Iowa Wolves of the G League shortly thereafter.
-Terrell made his NBA debut on November 4, 2018 against the Portland Trail Blazers, playing 21 minutes and scoring four points off 1-8 shooting in a 111-81 loss.
+Terrell made his NBA debut on November 4, 2018, against the Portland Trail Blazers, playing 21 minutes and scoring four points off 1-of-8 shooting in a 111–81 loss.

 On September 14, 2019, Terrell signed a one-year deal with Hapoel Eilat of the Israeli Premier League.
 On October 28, 2019, Terrell recorded a season-high 25 points, while shooting 8-of-15 from the field, along with four rebounds in an 87–76 win over Maccabi Haifa.
 On December 20, 2019, he parted ways with Eilat after appearing in six games due to an injury.

 On January 7, 2020, Terrell signed with Dnipro of the Ukrainian Basketball SuperLeague for the rest of the season.
 Terrell was named to the "USA/EU" team of the Ukrainian Basketball SuperLeague All-Star Game.

 On January 7, 2022, Terrell signed with Türk Telekom of the Basketball Super League.

 On August 15, 2022, he has signed with Hapoel Eilat of the Israeli Basketball Premier League.

+Personal

+Terrell is a native of Weymouth, Massachusetts and has two brothers, Royce II and Jordan.
+Terrell had a son, Jared Jr. in September 2017.